Édouard Roditi

-Édouard Roditi (6 June 1910 in Paris, France – 10 May 1992 in Cadiz, Spain) was an American poet, short-story writer, critic and translator.
+Édouard Roditi (6 June 1910 – 10 May 1992) was an American poet, short-story writer, critic and translator.

 Literary career

 A prolific writer, Édouard Roditi published numerous volumes of poetry, short stories, and art criticism starting with Poems for F (Paris: Éditions du Sagitaire, 1935).
 He was also well regarded as a translator, rendering into English original works from French, German, Spanish, Danish, Portuguese and Turkish.
 He was, for instance, one of the first to translate the work of French poet Saint-John Perse into English, in a volume published in 1944.

 In 1961, he translated Yaşar Kemal's epic novel İnce Memed (1955) under the English title Memed, My Hawk.
 This book was instrumental in introducing the famed Turkish writer to the English-speaking world.
 Memed, My Hawk is still in print.
 Roditi was a cousin of Kemal's wife, Thilda Serrero.
 Roditi also translated Robert Schmutzler's Art Nouveau (1964) into English, in an edition that is still in print.
 He also translated such authors as C.P.
 Cavafy, Paul Celan, Albert Memmi, Fernando Pessoa.

 In addition to his poetry and translations, Roditi is perhaps best remembered for the numerous interviews he conducted with modernist artists, including Marc Chagall, Joan Miró, Oskar Kokoschka, Philippe Derome and Hannah Höch.
 Several of these have been assembled in the collection Dialogues on Art.

 Reflecting his wide reading of works on sexuality as well as his personal experience, Roditi also published a book-length essay in French on homosexuality titled De l'homosexualité (Paris: Société des Éditions Modernes/SEDIMO, 1962).
 The work assesses historical, sociological, religious, medical, legal and literary approaches to the subject; it closes with a seven-page bibliography of sources in French, English and German.